Weather is drab and gray – isn’t that a good reason to battle the droopy mood with color-packed winter planters?

 Winter is actually a season that is well-suited to welcoming vegetation without flowers on your deck or terrace: an inspired play with hues and colors will produce elegant garden boxes that will have nothing to be ashamed of when compared to summer planter compositions.

 Hellebore, or Christmas rose, is one of the very rare flowers to bloom in December.
 As hardy as it gets, it’s also easy to grow.
 Another way to go is early bloomers.
-Among these you’ll find plethora of spring flowers: narcissus and daffodil, primrose, pansy, violet, and also cyclamen for areas with milder winters.
+Among these you’ll find plethora of spring flowers: narcissus and daffodil, pansy, violet, the unforgettable primrose and also cyclamen for areas with milder winters.

 Whether white, pink or red, winter heather will always be found pleasing with its charming vintage appearance.
 This slow grower is perfect for lazy gardeners: it can stay for years in the same pot!
 Great option as well for shaded portions of the balcony, since heather prefers shade to full sun.